suryashankarbhat/FSL-FINAL-PROJECT/DATASET CREATION  PROCEDURE /procedure to create dataset for simulation domain/README.md

-refer this link to install ros melodic.  https://wiki.ros.org/melodic/Installation/Ubuntu refered from https://sir.upc.edu/projects/rostutorials/9-gazebo_sensors_tutorial/index.html#depth-label to create the world with sensors.
+refer this link to install ros melodic.  https://wiki.ros.org/melodic/Installation/Ubuntu and the  loading the world with camera is refered from https://sir.upc.edu/projects/rostutorials/9-gazebo_sensors_tutorial/index.html#depth-label.